Season Summary: 1957

-Life memberships were awarded to Vic Davies and Mrs Flett, long-serving President of the Ladies Committee, for their work for the Club at the annual general meeting, where Jack Carter was re-elected President but intimated that he would stand down at the end of the year.
+Life memberships were awarded to committeeman and fund raiser, Vic Davies, and to Mrs Elsie Flett, long-serving President of the Ladies Committee and grandmother of Les Twentyman, for their work for the Club at the annual general meeting, where Jack Carter was re-elected President but intimated that he would stand down at the end of the year.
+Arthur Johnson was elected president from the 1958 season onwards.

 With an excellent record behind him, Wally Carter was re-appointed for a further term as coach, and Gerry Callahan was captain once again with Ray Smith his deputy.
 During the off-season the Club lost the services of Alby Linton after 87 games and 226 goals, as he was appointed captain-coach at Melton.
-Following on from Happy Simpson the year before, Jack Curran was cleared to Dimboola as playing coach.
+Following on from Harry Simpson the year before, Jack Curran was cleared to Dimboola as playing coach.
 George Taafe also went coaching at Lindenow and Syd Wookey, after being troubled by a knee injury early in the season, retired after 136 games and 31 goals for the 'Town.
-Reg Fisher was cleared to Geelong, where he was living at the time.
-Roy Cullinan was the best of the newcomers, which included Barry Beitzel, brother of Eric, from Carlton, Neville O'Connor from Footscray and big Tom Jones from Carlton and Footscray who only managed two games.
+Reg Fisher was cleared to Geelong, where he was living at the time, after playing one game in 1957 and 65 in total for the Seagulls.
+Roy Cullinan from South Melbourne was the best of the newcomers, which included Barry Beitzel, brother of Eric, from Carlton, Neville O'Connor from Footscray Seconds and big Tom Jones from Carlton and Footscray who only managed two games.